zenzicubic/WebGLDomainColoring/README.md

 # WebGLDomainColoring
  A WebGL domain coloring thing I made.
+It's kinda terrible, and I didn't bother making a math parser thingy so you can edit the formula yourself.
+It's under the MIT license, so you're free to use it at your discretion.